be25894/bioinformatics_assignment/README.md

 * 20 reference sequences were taken from NCBI (five for each sample).
 *  The i-TOL website was used to view the phylogenteict tree.
 *   star(*) in the files structure means( A B C D) different sample files.
-*   Alignment fasta file above is resulted from clustal omega website.
+*   MEGA software program is used to visualize the alignments resulting from Clustal Omega.